Mountain Bike Retreat Event Launch

 Beginning with the research I led a focus group and gathered data on what kind of expectations or values each person would have if they were to attend an interest-specific wellness retreat.
 I followed up by conducted one-on-one interviews to establish a framework with our data – what is the story we're telling to influence a mountain bike enthusiast to attend the retreat?

-After working with the program leaders to flesh out the retreat offering and schedule, we were able to build the promotional assets.
-Heading up the creative as the DP, I worked with local mountain bike pros and our in-house videographer to capture hero images and videos that were used for a the landing page and multiple advertising channels.
+After working with the program leaders to flesh out the retreat offering and schedule, we were able to create an approved budget to build promotional assets.
+Collaborating with the DP, I worked with local mountain bike pros to capture hero images and videos that were used for a the landing page and multiple advertising channels.

 Partnering with the web designer, we utilized the visual assets from the promo shoot to create an informative landing page.
 Once the product was ready to release, I worked with the Marketing Director to build out the product launch plan.
 I created the social media campaign strategy for multiple channels and accounts, was responsible for paid campaign management, writing copy, directing content creation, and weaving the recruiting campaign into the existing content on the various channels.